joaopessin/joaopessin/README.md

 ### :fire: Systems Development student

  - 🔭 I'm currently working IT support as an intern
- - 🌱 I’m currently learning about Java
+ - 🌱 I’m currently learning about Java and MySQL
- - 💬 Ask me about HTML, CSS, JS and Java
+ - 💬 Ask me about Java, MySQL, HTML and CSS

 ### :speech_balloon: Contacts